IIIF/api/source/api/cookbook/00_template/index.md

 ## Use Case

-(why this pattern is important) Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Quisque velit velit, malesuada in ornare ut, commodo a nunc.
-Interdum et malesuada fames ac ante ipsum primis in faucibus.
+Why this pattern is important?

 ## Implementation notes

-(how to implement the pattern) -- style on links to spec references to make them easy to find and back-ref automagically
+How does one implement the pattern?

+## Restrictions
-## Restrictions: (when this pattern is usable / not usable)

-If it's deprecated.
-If it uses multiple specifications, which versions are needed, etc.
-Not present if not needed.
+When this pattern is usable / not usable?
+Is it deprecated?
+If it uses multiple specifications, which versions are needed, etc.?
+(Not present if not needed.)

 ## Example

-(initial prose description)

-(investigate further how best to do line numbers, and whether they're beneficial overall -- maybe hard code to have anchors to lines?)

-[eg CSS vs hard coded, preventing selection for copy/paste of examples]
+Describe in prose and provide examples, e.g.:

 ``` json-doc